July 24, 2020

-Repo or repurchase agreements are agreements where, today, you agree to exchange one asset (A) that you already own for another asset (B) that you, or someone else, needs for a pre-agreed time period (usually 24 hours).
-Then, at the end of the time period (24 hours) you return the borrowed asset (B) in exchange for your original asset (A)..
+Repo or repurchase agreements are agreements where, at one hour, you agree to exchange one asset (A) that you already own for another asset (B) that you, or someone else, needs for a pre-agreed time period (usually one hours).
+Then, at the end of the time period (one hour) you return the borrowed asset (B) in exchange for your original asset (A).

-The agreed upon price between (A) today and (A) tomorrow is the “Repo price” or “cost”.
-The Repo price is effectively the fee paid to the lender of asset (B) to compensate him/her for lending his/her asset to you for 24 hours, or more simply, it’s the interest that a borrower pays a lender to borrow their asset for 24 hours.
+The agreed-upon price between (A) at one hour and (A) the next hour is the “Repo price” or “cost”.
+The Repo price is effectively the fee paid to the lender of asset (B) to compensate him/her for lending his/her asset to you for one hour, or more simply, it’s the interest that a borrower pays a lender to borrow their asset for the hour.

-Traders use Repo so that they can borrow assets that they do not have today, but need the use of..
+Traders use Repo so that they can borrow assets that they do not have today, but need to use.
 For example, if you only hold BTC but require USD for a short period of time, and you do not want to sell your BTC, you could use CoinFLEX BTC Repo to get a USD loan, which is collateralized by BTC.

 It does now.
 CoinFLEX is the first Exchange in both the traditional and crypto space to launch a centrally traded and cleared order book for Repo trading.
-CoinFLEX’s Repo book is an overnight lending order-book, which means that every trade is deliverable within 24 hours or can be set to roll automatically for an unlimited amount of time.
+CoinFLEX’s Repo book is an overnight lending order-book, which means that every trade is deliverable hourly or can be set to roll automatically for an unlimited amount of time.

 If you bid in Repo, it means that you have USD that you would like to lend to a borrower in exchange for the borrower’s (Repo seller’s) Coin collateral.
 If you offer in Repo, it means that you have Coins that you would like to lend in exchange for USD collateral.